cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 --------------------------

 Before proceeding, please read the JASMIN help documentation on the Object Store:
-`JASMIN : Docs : Object Store <https://help.jasmin.ac.uk/docs/short-term-project-storage/using-the-jasmin-object-store/>`_
+`JASMIN : Docs : Object Store <https://help.jasmin.ac.uk/docs/short-term-project-storage/using-the-jasmin-object-store/>`_.

 You will require access to the Object Store that is used by NLDS to store files before they are put to tape, and after they are retrieved from tape.
 To gain access two keys are required: the ``access key`` and the ``secret key``.
 These are obtained by interacting with the Object Store portal but, before that, you must apply for access to the NLDS tenancy on the Object Store.
 A tenancy is the name of an allocated area of space on the Object Store.

-1. Follow steps ``1`` & ``2`` in :ref:`gws_access`
+1. Follow steps ``1`` & ``2`` in :ref:`gws_access`.
 2. Click on ``My services`` and click on ``Object Store`` in the left-hand gray column.
 You will see this screen:

 .. image:: ./obj_store.png
     :width: 50 %
     :align: center

 3. Search for the tenancy ``nlds-cache-01-o``.
 Click ``More information``, then ``Apply``.
-As before, this will make a request to the JASMIN team, who will inform you of their decision.
+This will make a request to the JASMIN team, who will inform you of their decision.
 You need to await the outcome of this decision before proceeding to the next step.

 .. note::
-    If you are taking part in the ``nlds`` beta testing program, then you will have to apply for the tenancy ``cedadev-o``.
+    If you are taking part in the NLDS beta testing program, then you will have to apply for the tenancy ``cedadev-o``.
 In subsequent instructions, replace ``nlds-cache-01-o`` with ``cedadev-o``.
 Once the beta test has concluded, you will be able to create your access to the ``nlds-cache-01-o`` Object Storage, and edit your configuration files to reflect this.

-4. Log into the JASMIN Object Store portal: `s3-portal.jasmin.ac.uk <https://s3-portal.jasmin.ac.uk>`_ using your web-browser.
+4. Log into the `JASMIN Object Store portal <https://s3-portal.jasmin.ac.uk>`_ using your web-browser.
 Use your regular JASMIN account username and password.
 5. Click on the ``Object Stores`` blue button.
 You will be presented with a list of your Object Store tenancies.

 .. image:: ./jasmin_obj_store_01.png
     :width: 50 %
     :align: center

-6. Click on the ``Manage Object Store`` blue button for the `nlds-cache-01-o` tenancy.
+6. Click on the ``Manage Object Store`` blue button for the ``nlds-cache-01-o`` tenancy.
 You may have to re-enter your JASMIN accounts password.

 You will be presented with this screen: